🥂

 • Vranken-Pommery acquired the Pommery brand, headquarters, and cellars from LVMH in 2002; LVMH retained the Grand Cru vineyards, which are now supplied to Pommery under a long-term agreement covering approximately 300 hectares.

-• The house planted 40 hectares in Hampshire, England in 2016, producing English sparkling wine under the Louis Pommery England label.
+• Pommery purchased the 40-hectare Pinglestone Estate in Hampshire, England in 2016 and planted vines there in 2017 (around 30 hectares planted), producing English sparkling wine under the Louis Pommery England label.

 • Clément Pierlot, appointed Head Cellar Master in 2017, is the 10th person to hold that role in the house's history and was elevated to Deputy CEO on January 1, 2025.